aristanetworks/anta/docs/usage-inventory-catalog.md

 A full description of the inventory model is available in [API documentation](api/inventory.md)

-> [!INFO]
+!!! info
-> Caching can be disabled per device, network or range by setting the `disable_cache` key to `True` in the inventory file.
+    Caching can be disabled per device, network or range by setting the `disable_cache` key to `True` in the inventory file.
 For more details about how caching is implemented in ANTA, please refer to [Caching in ANTA](advanced_usages/caching.md).

 ### Example